Table of Contents

 Rebalancing as a data simulation tool

-Recently, MOSTLY AI introduced us to its data augmentation features.
+Recently, MOSTLY AI introduced data augmentation features.
 Rebalancing is one of them and it can be used as a data simulation tool.
-Most real-world datasets do not accurately represent real-world circumstances.
 Many businesses, particularly financial institutions, suffer because the data they have accumulated over time is significantly skewed and biased towards a specific behavior.
 There are several examples of skewed/biased data sets investigating gender, age, ethnicity, or even occupation.
-As a result, decision-makers are sometimes unable, if not impossible, to make the optimal decision that will help their firm flourish.
+As a result, decision-makers are sometimes unable to make the optimal decision that will help their firm flourish.

 MOSTLY AI's rebalancing capability may be used as a simulation tool.
 The goal is to offer decision-makers an effective tool for better understanding and exploitation of newly acquired information that may influence their contradictory decision to make.
 Rebalancing may be a key and useful technique for testing multiple hypotheses and 'what-if' situations that may impact the entire organization's strategy change.